 rough and tumble philosophy that they were used

-to, it was the obvious choice.
+to, was the obvious choice.

 Sensei Errol Lyn was contacted and students